whitneyburton/portfolios/students/1703-back/squee/20170421-squee_mueller-m1.markdown

 - start with no access and then add reader and accessor as necessary

 (evaluation scores)
-1. Functional Expectations
+1. Functional Expectations:
-3: Application fulfills all base expectations
+- 3: Application fulfills all base expectations

-2. Test-Driven Development
+2. Test-Driven Development:
-3: Application is well tested but does not balance isolation and integration tests, using only the data necessary to test the functionality
+- 3: Application is well tested but does not balance isolation and integration tests, using only the data necessary to test the functionality

-3. Encapsulation / Breaking Logic into Components
+3. Encapsulation / Breaking Logic into Components:
-3: Application effectively breaks logical components apart but breaks the principle of SRP
+- 3: Application effectively breaks logical components apart but breaks the principle of SRP

-4. Fundamental Ruby & Styled
+4. Fundamental Ruby & Styled:
-4: Application demonstrates excellent knowledge of Ruby syntax, style, and refactoring
+- 4: Application demonstrates excellent knowledge of Ruby syntax, style, and refactoring

-5. Looping or Recursion
+5. Looping or Recursion:
-4: Application makes excellent use of loop/recursion techniques
+- 4: Application makes excellent use of loop/recursion techniques

 #### (Project Name)